stephen-quiton/stephen-quiton.github.io/pages/FW1-PythonInst.md

 wf_user_indices: []
 ```

+Replace the appropriate values (host, name, username, password)as necessary for your case.
 Then do the following command in the same directory:

 ```
 lpad -l my_launchpad.yaml get_wflows